DallanQ/sagrada/QA.md

 [copper-foil-burnisher](https://boardgamegeek.com/thread/1954331/copper-foil-burnisher)

-> Clarification the action of Copper Foil Burnisher.
+> Clarification on the action of Copper Foil Burnisher.
 Can you use this tool to immediately place a drafted die ignoring the value restriction, or must you first place the drafted die in a legal spot on the board and then move it?
 It makes a big difference towards the end of the game when empty spots are limited.

 The card text says to move a die.
 A die that is not on the board cannot be moved by definition.
 In addition, the word draft on the card is not dark.
 All tools that affect drafting have the word draft in dark text.

 [tool-2-in-solo-mode](https://boardgamegeek.com/thread/2459490/tool-2-in-solo-mode)

 > Confused by using tool 2 in the Solo mode.
-If I unserstand the rules I would draft one die in a round for instance and then I want to use Tool 2.
-That means that I only can re-arange a die without taking a second one from the ones I just rolled?
+If I understand the rules I would draft one die in a round for instance and then I want to use Tool 2.
+That means that I only can re-arrange a die without taking a second one from the ones I just rolled?
 That means That I only can draft one die this round and my window will not be complete at the end of the game.

-You get two turns per round.
-On each of your turns you can do both actions, but not the same action twice.
-1)Draft a die =Take a die from the pool and place it in your window (optional)
-2) use a tool card( optional)
-So, for each round of the game, you may place a maximum of two new dice in your window, and use two tool cards,
+No, using Tool 2 does not prevent you from drafting a new die.
+In each round, you have two turns, and during each turn, you can either draft a die, use a tool, or both.
+According to the rulebook, the actions you can take on your turn are outlined in the "Gameplay" section on page 3:

+“On a player’s turn, they may perform each of the following actions in any order:

+ - **Select 1 die** from the Draft Pool and place it in an open space on their Window.
+This is referred to as Drafting a Die.
+ - **Use 1 Tool Card** by spending Favor Tokens.

+*Each action is optional — A player may choose to perform both actions, only one action, or pass their turn taking no actions.*”

+So, you can indeed draft a die and use a tool (such as Tool 2 to rearrange dice you’ve already placed) in the same round.
+You are allowed to place up to two dice in your window during a round, either by drafting and placing one die per turn or combining actions as needed.

 [first-dice-rule](https://boardgamegeek.com/thread/2161354/first-dice-rule)

 > The first dice must be placed on an edge.
-If afterwards we play a card that allows us to move dice, can there be a scenario where no dice are on and edge?
+If afterwards we play a card that allows us to move dice, can there be a scenario where no dice are on an edge?
+Or does at least one die have to be on an edge at all times?

-The rule says the first die must be placed on the edge.
-Nothing says it can't be moved afterwards, and no rule says anything about other dice needing to be on the edge.
-There can.
-Thematically it's strange, but it is within the rules.

-> Or does at least one dice have to be on an edge at all times?

-Nope.
+Yes, there can be a scenario where no dice are on the edge after moving them.
+In the rulebook, the relevant rule about die placement can be found on page 3 under the "Dice Placement Restrictions" section which states that:

+**“First die: Each player’s first die of the game must be placed on an edge or corner space.”**

+There is no requirement that "at least one die has to be on an edge at all times."
+After the first die placement, other dice can be moved, and it is allowed for none of the dice to remain on an edge.
+This is within the rules, though it may seem thematically unusual.

 [what-counts-as-a-set-for-the-deep-shades-public-ob](https://boardgamegeek.com/thread/2589661/what-counts-as-a-set-for-the-deep-shades-public-ob)

-> he Deep Shades public objective says 2 points for "Sets of 5 and 6 values anywhere."
+> The Deep Shades public objective says 2 points for "Sets of 5 and 6 values anywhere."
 What does set mean here?
 If I have four 6s and three 5s, how many points do I get for this objective?

-6 points.
-You count all 6s and all 5s.
-Whichever you have the fewest, this is how many sets you have.
-In your example one of the 6s doesn't have a pair, so will not make a set.
-Just to be (more) clear: in your example you have three sets (three dice of 5s and 6s) and get 6 points.
+For the Deep Shades public objective, you score 2 points for each "Set" of 5 and 6 values anywhere on your board.
+To determine a set, you count all the 5s and 6s you have.
+The number of sets is determined by the color you have in the fewest quantity.
+For example, if you have four 6s and three 5s, you will have 3 sets (one set for each 5 and 6) and score 6 points.
+Any extra dice that don't form a set (like an unpaired 6) don't contribute.

 [force-an-error-on-oneself](https://boardgamegeek.com/thread/2731777/force-an-error-on-oneself)